doctrine/orm/docs/en/reference/transactions-and-concurrency.rst

 Locking Support
 ---------------

-Doctrine 2 offers support for Pessimistic- and Optimistic-locking strategies natively.
+Doctrine ORM offers support for Pessimistic- and Optimistic-locking strategies natively.
 This allows to take very fine-grained control over what kind of locking is required for your Entities in your application.